cuglilong/Stacking_Algorithm/README.md

 - cluster: array assigning every coordinate to a cluster.
 Starts with all of them in separate clusters (eg, [1, 2, 3, 4,....])

+- stacks: array containing all the stacked data corresponding to each cluster.
+Array is the length of the number of clusters, so gets smaller as the number of clusters go down.

 - seis_data: array containing the receiver function corresponding to every coodinate

 - x_var: array of the x variable corresponding to each receiver function (eg, depth)